-Besides hard real-time traffic, our Ethernet network protocol allows for best-effort traffic without affect the transmission of hard real-time packets.
+Besides hard real-time traffic, our Ethernet network protocol should allow for best-effort traffic which does not affect the transmission of hard real-time packets.
 Namely, best-effort traffic (non real-time or soft real-time traffic) come from best-effort protocols (HTTP, SMTP, FTP, etc.) uses the services of the TCP/IP protocol suites and put in an FCFS-sorted (First Come First Serve) queue in the RT layer.
 In order to achieve this, best-effort traffic is allowed when no hard real-time packets want to transmit.
+If a best-effort sender needs higher bandwidth to send a large amount of data (for example, a long packet), it tries to make an additional reservation and transmit its data immediately after reservation.
+If the time is over and the long packet did not finished yet, it tries to make a reservation again.

-When a hard real-time packet becomes ready to transmit again, the RT channel management immediately interrupts the best-effort traffic and goes to the corresponding node, so that the hard real-time traffic may start.
-The last node visited for best-effort traffic should be remembered, so the next round of best-effort traffic packet can start off at that node.
+When a hard real-time packet becomes ready to transmit again, the RT channel management immediately interrupts the best-effort traffic, and goes to the corresponding node so that the hard real-time traffic may start.
+According to the RT layer, the last node visited for best-effort traffic should be remembered, so the next round of best-effort traffic packet can start off at that node.

 Because there are two different output queues for each port on the switch, "frame recognizing" is necessary.
 On that account, the switch has two MAC addresses: one is for control traffic (e.g., RT channel request frames); and the other is for hard real-time traffic over RT channels.
 And then, the switch will be able to recognize the different kinds of frames: control frames, real-time data frames and best-effort data frames that come from TCP/IP stacks.
+The end nodes recognize control frames by reading MAC source address that is set to the switch address.
+Non real-time frame carries the final destination MAC address in the Ethernet header when it leaves from the source node.